emberjs/website/source/guides/understanding-ember/dependency-injection.md

 ##### Defining New Framework Components

-`needs` provides a way of injecting only controller type.
+`needs` provides a way of injecting only controller type objects.
 To inject any other type of object, Ember provides a thin abstraction on the container in the form of `App.register` and `App.inject`.
 We can create custom type of factories, register them to the container and inject them to other objects using this api.